jmuehlig/perf-cpp/README.md

 # *perf-cpp*: Performance Counter Wrapper for C++

-*perf-cpp* is a streamlined C++ library designed to make performance analysis more intuitive and focused.
+*perf-cpp* is a streamlined C++ library that leverages the *perf subsystem* on Linux to enable performance counters directly from the application.
 The key features are:

 * **Simplified Performance Measurement**: Directly interact with hardware performance counters from your C++ application within specific code segments (&rarr;[read the documentation](docs/recording.md)).
 * **Event Sampling**: Leverage sampling to gather performance data periodically, enabling efficient analysis of resource usage (including instruction pointers, data, branches, registers, and more) over time and/or execution (&rarr;[read the documentation](docs/sampling.md)).
 * **Customizable Counter Management**: Easily extend the built-in counters with those specific to your underlying hardware substrate (&rarr;[read the documentation](docs/counters.md)).
+* We included various [examples](examples/) to learn how to integrate the library into your C++ application.

 Author: Jan Mühlig (`jan.muehlig@tu-dortmund.de`)